jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

 2. Convert the input into a spike train of sequence length ``num_steps``, where each feature/pixel takes on a discrete value :math:`X_{i,j} \in \{0, 1\}`.
-In this case, MNIST would become a time-varying sequence of spikes that are somehow related to the original image.
+In this case, MNIST is converted into a time-varying sequence of spikes that features a relation to the original image.

     .. image:: https://github.com/jeshraghian/snntorch/blob/master/docs/_static/img/examples/tutorial1/1_2_2_spikeinput.png?raw=true
               :align: center
               :width: 800

 The first method is quite straightforward, and does not fully exploit the temporal dynamics of SNNs.
-So let’s consider (2) in more detail.
+So let’s consider data-to-spike conversion (encoding) from (2) in more detail.

 The module ``snntorch.spikegen`` (i.e., spike generation) contains a series of functions that simplify the conversion of data into spikes.